The Winter Cumbrian Mountain Express provides a wonderful opportunity to get out and about during the winter months.

 We leave London Euston at around 07:10 with electric traction, and speed north along the West Coast Main Line (WCML).
 We stop to pick up passengers at Milton Keynes (where passengers from Watford Junction join by service train), Rugby (where passengers from Northampton join by service train), Nuneaton and Crewe.
 We continue north along the WCML to Preston, our final stop to pick up passengers.

 We continue through Lancaster to Carnforth, where we change motive power to a steam locomotive from the Carnforth pool of locomotives.
 Leaving Carnforth, our steam locomotive will be working hard when we climb the first severe gradient up to Grayrigg.
 We then travel through the beautiful Lune Gorge to Tebay, gaining speed for the ascent to Shap.
 This well-known section of the WCML has a gradient of 1 in 75 and, in the former days of steam locomotives, banking engines from Tebay were often used to assist trains.
 After crossing the Cumbrian Fells we descend to Penrith, and then head for Carlisle.
-There will be around three hours in Carlisle, providing time to explore this ancient ‘Border’ city with its castle, cathedral, Tullie House Museum, and shopping centre.
+There will be time in Carlisle, providing opportunity to explore this ancient ‘Border’ city with its castle, cathedral, Tullie House Museum, and shopping centre.

 We leave Carlisle and join the Settle & Carlisle Railway, one of the most well known and best loved stretches of railway line in Britain.
 We soon begin climbing, and then at Appleby, we stop for our steam locomotive to take on water.
 The climbing continues through scenic Kirkby Stephen towards the highest railway summit in England at Ais Gill, 1169 feet above sea level.
 We pass over tall viaducts, including the famous one at Ribblehead, and through tunnels.
 There are magnificent views across the Fells and to the peaks of Pen-y-ghent, Whernside and Ingleborough.
 We should have a fast run out of the hills, through Settle, until we stop again for our locomotive to take on water.